Tangle Floer homology and cobordisms between tangles: One-handles, Three-handles and the cobordism maps

-is commutative.
-This is in turn reduced to the case where $\underline\hmove$ consists of a single Heegaard move.
 When $\hmove$ is a stabilization or destabilization, the proof is straightforward, and the above diagram is in fact commutative in the level of chain complexes if the almost complex structure is chosen correctly.
-The remaining cases are thus the cases where $\hmove$ is an isotopy (which may pass over either of $w_1$ and $w_2$), or a handle slide.\\
+The remaining cases are thus the cases where $\hmove$ is an isotopy (which may pass over either of $w_1$ and $w_2$), or a handle slide.